dekoza/mtgpl/comprules.rst

 801.5a
 ------
 If a player is asked to choose an object or player, he or she must choose one within his or her range of influence.

-Example: In a game with a range of influence of 1, Alex is seated to the left of Rob.
-Alex activates the ability of Cuombajj Witches, which reads, "Cuombajj Witches deals 1 damage to target creature or player and 1 damage to target creature or player of an opponent's choice," targeting Rob and choosing Rob as the opponent who picks the other target.
+**Example:** In a game with a range of influence of 1, Alex is seated to the left of Rob.
+Alex activates the ability of :mtgtip:`Cuombajj Witches`, which reads, "Cuombajj Witches deals 1 damage to target creature or player and 1 damage to target creature or player of an opponent's choice," targeting Rob and choosing Rob as the opponent who picks the other target.
 Rob must choose a target that's in both his range of influence and in the range of influence of the controller of Cuombajj Witches.
 He must therefore choose himself, Alex, or a creature controlled by either himself or Alex.

 .. _mtgcr-801-5b:

 801.5b
 ------
 If a player is asked to choose between one or more options (and not between one or more objects or players), he or she can choose between those options even if those options refer to objects or players outside the player's range of influence.

-Example: Alex, who has a range of influence of 2, is seated to the left of Rob, and Carissa, who has a range of influence of 1, is seated to the right of Rob.
+**Example:** Alex, who has a range of influence of 2, is seated to the left of Rob, and Carissa, who has a range of influence of 1, is seated to the right of Rob.
 Alex casts a spell that reads, "An opponent chooses one -- You draw 2 cards; or each creature you control gets +2/+2 until end of turn," and chooses Carissa to make that choice.
 Carissa can choose the mode even though Alex is out of her range.

 .. _mtgcr-801-5c:

 801.5c
 ------
 If an effect requires a choice and there's no player who can make that choice within its controller's range of influence, the closest appropriate player to its controller's left makes that choice.

-Example: In an Emperor game in which all players have range of influence 1, an emperor casts Fact or Fiction, which reads, "Reveal the top five cards of your library.
+**Example:** In an Emperor game in which all players have range of influence 1, an emperor casts :mtgtip:`Fact or Fiction`, which reads, "Reveal the top five cards of your library.
 An opponent separates those cards into two piles.
 Put one pile into your hand and the other into your graveyard."
 Since no opponent is within the emperor's range of influence, the nearest opponent to the emperor's left separates the cards into piles.

 .. _mtgcr-801-6: